 Mandy was alone, sitting reading a magazine when Terry walked in.
 She looked up with the usual smile noticeably missing from her face.
 "It's all right, don't bother knocking."

 "I knew it.
 She's been lying all along, hasn't she?"

 "I might be able to answer that, Terry, if I knew what the hell you were talking about."

 "No, she didn't."

 "Corporal Sawyer just asked me to bring the letters across to the rack.
+He told me Jane had letters from me when I was in El Adem.
 The game's over, Mandy."